-The next applicant was Uforia at 138 Griffith St. in the Heights, which is owned by Albanian American resident Bashkim Spahi.
+The next applicant was Uforia at 138 Griffith St. in the Heights.
+It is owned by Albanian American resident Bashkim Spahi.

 “For me, it’s about the children,” he began.

-Spahi said he had donated money for school supplies to local organizations, as well as that he was also eager to hire locals, including felons, and give back.
+Spahi said he had donated money for school supplies to local organizations.
+He is also eager to hire locals, including felons, and give back.

 “I was concerned about the operations of the business and you owning that.
 You spoke very little last time.
 I came away with the sense that you were not ready.
 I don’t know if I feel any differently,” CCB Commissioner Courtney Sloane explained.

-Spahi explained he has managed a business with 30 trucks and has experienced executives handling finances, along with other key components of managing a local business.
+Spahi explained he has managed a business with 30 trucks.
+He also has experience handling finances and other key components of managing a local business.

 “The outfacing part of the business facing the community, where you are with that?”
 Sloane asked.

-Spahi replied that he sat down with Ward D Councilman Yousef Saleh and reached out to various community groups.
+Spahi replied that he sat down with Ward D Councilman Yousef Saleh and reached out to various community groups to discuss Uforia

-“When it comes running the store and the employees, that’s me,” he said.
+“When it comes running the store and the employees, that’s me,” he said about Uforia operations.